startechnica/apps/charts/netbox/README.md

 pods gets stuck in the `ContainerCreating` state.
 There are several ways around this problem:

-1. For production usage I recommend **disabling** persistent storage by setting `persistence.enabled` to `false` and using the S3 `storageBackend`.
-This can be used with any S3-compatible storage provider including Amazon S3, Minio, Ceph RGW, and many others.
+1. For production usage it is recommended to **disable** persistent storage by setting `persistence.enabled` to `false` and using the S3 `storageBackend` instead.
+This can be used with any S3-compatible storage provider including Amazon S3, MinIo, Ceph RGW, and many others.
 See further down for an example of this.
 2. Use a `ReadWriteMany` volume that can be mounted by several pods across nodes simultaneously.
 3. Configure pod affinity settings to keep all the pods on the same node.
 This allows a `ReadWriteOnce` volume to be mounted in several pods at the same time.
-4. Disable persistent storage of media altogether and just manage without.
+4. Disable persistent storage of `media` altogether and just manage without.
 The storage functionality is only needed to store uploaded image attachments.

 To configure the pod affinity to allow using a `ReadWriteOnce` volume you can